flintlib/arb/doc/source/acb.rst

     Returns nonzero iff the complex interval represented by *x* contains an integer.

+.. function:: int acb_contains_interior(const acb_t x, const acb_t y)

+    Tests if *y* is contained in the interior of *x*.
+    This predicate always evaluates to false if *x* and *y* are both real-valued, since an imaginary part of 0 is not considered contained in the interior of the point interval 0.
+More generally, the same problem occurs for intervals with an exact real or imaginary part.
+    Such intervals must be handled specially by the user where a different interpretation is intended.

 .. function:: slong acb_rel_error_bits(const acb_t x)

     Returns the effective relative error of *x* measured in bits.